ono-midori/ono-midori.github.io/techs/libevent.md

 Your callback function must not modify any of the events that it receives, or add or remove any events to the event base, or otherwise modify any event associated with the event base, or undefined behavior can occur, up to or including crashes and heap-smashing.

-The event_base lock will be held for the duration of the call to `event_base_foreach_event()`  —  this will block other threads from doing anything useful with the event_base, so make sure that your callback doesn’t take a long time.
+The event_base lock will be held for the duration of the call to `event_base_foreach_event()`  —  this will block other threads from doing anything useful with the event_base, so make sure that your callback doesn't take a long time.

 This function was added in Libevent 2.1.2-alpha.

 ## Working with events

-Libevent’s basic unit of operation is the event.
+Libevent's basic unit of operation is the event.
 Every event represents a set of conditions, including:

 - A file descriptor being ready to read from or write to.
 - A file descriptor becoming ready to read from or write to (Edge-triggered IO only).